vertigis/vertigis-networks-utils/README.md

-# job-management
+# networks-utils
-The code in this repository is used with the Job Management capabilities supported in VertiGIS Networks.
-It contains scripts to setup the supporting infrastructure.
+This repo contains code for scripts, workflows, etc. that can be used with VertiGIS Networks.
+These might be installation script for additional functionality or docker images, or ...